cmci/HTManalysisCourse/CentreCourseProtocol.md

 Note that the field 'histogram' returns a list.
 Note also that fields labeled "protected" cannot be accessed.

-We now know the mimimum and the mean pixel values, so we select the region bounded by these lower and upper values.
+We now know the minimum and the mean pixel values, so we select the region bounded by these lower and upper values.
 We do intensity threshold.

 ```
 ip.setThreshold(ipmin, ipmean, ImageProcessor.RED_LUT)